-SIF 2.6 / 2.7 "Classic" Zone SIF 3 Direct Architecture SIF 3 Brokered Architecture Typical Use Case Typical Use Case When a collection of applications at the school, district or regional levels need to interoperate NOW in support of an educational solution.
+SIF 2.6 / 2.7 "Classic" Zone SIF 3 Direct Architecture SIF 3 Brokered Architecture Typical Use Case When a collection of applications at the school, district or regional levels need to interoperate NOW in support of an educational solution.
 All applications can be SIF-certified, and there is every expectation that each will interoperate "out of the box" with other SIF 2.x partners.
-Consider a Student Contact application needing to access Student Name, Addresses and Phone Numbers from an SIS system, or a student dashboard When an organization is trying to construct and securely manage a complex group of intercommunicating applications.
+Consider a Student Contact application needing to access Student Name, Addresses and Phone Numbers securely manage a complex group of intercommunicating applications.
 The SIF 3.0 Brokered Architecture extends the remote management functionality of earlier releases (including both preventative maintenance and security).
-It supports a growing set of "Functional" services as well (which encapsulate educational processes such as Student Record Exchange", "Locate Student" and "Assess Scoring" as well as provide data).
+It supports a growing set of "Functional" services as well (which encapsulate educational processes such as Student Record Exchange", "Locate Student" and